junxit/us-congress-bills-110/bill.md

 ## § 5.
 Savings provision

-- **(a)** *In General* The application of this Act to any employee may not result in the amount of the decrease in the amount of pay attributable to special rate pay and the cost-of-living allowance as in effect on the date of enactment of this Act exceeding the amount of the increase in the locality-based comparability payments paid to that employee.
-- **(b)(a)** *Sense of Congress* It is the sense of Congress that the application of this Act to any employee should not result in a decrease in the take home pay of that employee.
+- **(a)** *Sense of Congress* It is the sense of Congress that the application of this Act to any employee should not result in a decrease in the take home pay of that employee.
 - **(b)** *Sense of Congress* It is the sense of Congress that the Bureau of Labor Statistics will conduct separate surveys pursuant to the establishment by the President’s Pay Agent of 1 new locality area for the entire State of Hawaii and 1 new locality area for the entire state of Alaska, and that upon the completion of the phase in period no employee shall receive less than the Rest of the U.S. locality pay rate.
 - **(c)** *Savings provisions*
   - **(1)** *In general* During the period described under section 4 of this Act, an employee paid a special rate under 5305 of title 5, United States Code, who the day before the date of enactment of this Act was eligible to receive a cost-of-living allowance under section 5941 of title 5, United States Code, and who continues to be officially stationed in an allowance area, shall receive an increase in the employee’s special rate consistent with increases in the applicable special rate schedule.
-For employees in allowance areas, the minimum step rate for any grade of a special rate schedule shall be increased at the time of an increase in the applicable locality rate percentage for the allowance area by not less than the dollar increase in the locality-based comparability payment for a non-special rate employee at the same minimum step provided under section 4 of the Act, and corresponding increases shall be provided for all step rates of the given pay range.
+For employees in allowance areas, the minimum step rate for any grade of a special rate schedule shall be increased at the time of an increase in the applicable locality rate percentage for the allowance area by not less than the dollar increase in the locality-based comparability payment for a non-special rate employee at the same minimum step provided under section 4 of this Act, and corresponding increases shall be provided for all step rates of the given pay range.
   - **(2)** *Continuation of cost of living allowance rate* If an employee, who the day before the date of enactment of this Act was eligible to receive a cost-of-living allowance under section 5941 of title 5, United States Code, would receive a rate of basic pay and applicable locality-based comparability payment which is in excess of the maximum rate limitation set under section 5304(g) of title 5, United States Code, for his position (but for that maximum rate limitation) due to the operation of this Act, the employee shall continue to receive the cost-of-living allowance rate in effect on December 31, 2008 without adjustment until—
     - **(A)** the employee leaves the allowance area or pay system; or
     - **(B)** the employee is entitled to receive basic pay (including any applicable locality-based comparability payment or similar supplement) at a higher rate,